signalapp/SecureValueRecovery/README.md

 `enclave/docker/Dockerfile`, build the enclave inside a container based on the image, and install the resulting enclave into `service/kbupd/res/enclave/`.
 The Dockerfile will download a stock dated-snapshot debian Docker image.
-The Debian project builds their docker images reproducibly, based on the a snapshot of the debian repos on the date of the build from the [Debian Snapshot Project](https://snapshot.debian.org/).
+The Debian project builds their docker images reproducibly, based on a snapshot of the debian repos on the date of the build from the [Debian Snapshot Project](https://snapshot.debian.org/).
 Make will then be run inside the newly built Docker Debian image as in the [Building with Debian](#building-with-debian) section below: